 The Authority will continue to fully comply with all applicable environmental laws, regulations, and policies and does not currently anticipate any material adverse effects on its continued operations or financial condition as a result of its compliance therewith.
 The possibility that environmental liability may arise is an inherent risk in any development such as the Global TransPark.
-Additionally, unforeseeable legislative actions by federal, state, or local governments regarding new environmental laws or regulations could increase the cost of and/or delay in developing the Global TransPark.
+Additionally, unforeseeable legislative actions by federal, state, or local governments regarding new environmental laws or regulation could increase the cost of and/or delay in developing the Global TransPark.

-Commitments - The Authority has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-There were outstanding commitments on construction projects of \$1,340,168 at June 30, 2018.
-There are also long-range environmental commitments based on the United States Army Corps of Engineers' Section 404 permit for the activities described above.
+B. Commitments - The Authority has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
+Outstanding commitments on construction contracts were \$9,790,840 at June 30, 2019.
+There are long-range environmental commitments based on the United States Army Corps of Engineers Section 404 permit for the activities described above.

-NOTE 14 - CHANGES IN FINANCIAL ACCOUNTING AND REPORTING
+NOTE 13 - CHANGES IN FINANCIAL ACCOUNTING AND REPORTING